alexispuckett3/Lab-Report-3.1/README.md

 Voltage drop (Vce) across the transistor (Q1) when the LED is on:
 Vce = 0.015 V

-What should you see happen to Ic as you change the voltage?
+As we changed the voltage using the fine control on the DCPS we saw:

 * At V= 5.5V, Ic = 12.63 mA
 * At V= 5.4V, Ic = 12.23mA
 * At V= 5.3V, Ic = 11.9mA

-As we increase voltage, the Ic increases.
+As we increase voltage, the Ic increases linearly because the transistor is working in the saturation region, not in the active region.
+In the active region, the transistor acts more like an amplifier, which would increase the gain.
+However, a high gain is not seen in the above data.
+The change in voltage above caused a linear change in current.

 ### Circuit Three Results: